the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <building-info-container id=1 />

-## Ewha Womans University - Dominique Perrault
+## Ewha Woman's University - Dominique Perrault

 This a marvelous building, probably my favorite in Seoul.
 "Building", "landscape", "sculpture", all names fit this work by Dominique Perrault.
 It invites you in many ways, its scale grows and shrinks as you traverse its spaces.
 Another building that deserves its own post.
-Go check it out: **[Ewha Womans University: the unique work of Dominique Perrault in Seoul](http://theforeignarchitect.com/ewha-womans-university-perrault/)**
+Go check it out: **[Ewha Woman's University: the unique work of Dominique Perrault in Seoul](http://theforeignarchitect.com/ewha-womans-university-perrault/)**

 <captioned-image alt="Ewha Womans University" caption="Ewha Womans University's central valley" imgFile="guides/seoul/Ewha-Womans-University-17-1.jpg"/>